csdms/babelizer/README.rst

 About
 *****

-The *babelizer* is a utility for wrapping libraries, from a variety for languages, that expose a Basic Model Interface (BMI) so that they can imported as a Python package.
+The *babelizer* is a utility for wrapping libraries, from a variety of languages, that expose a Basic Model Interface (BMI) so that they can be imported as a Python package.